Glossary¶

 A Python function registered with UDB that formats values from the program being debugged.
 The

-In this mode the program’s execution history is being recorded so that it can be saved or replayed.
-As long as execution proceeds forwards, the program remains in record mode, but reverse-execution commands and time-travel commands need to switch to replay mode.
+In this mode, the program’s execution history is being recorded so that it can be saved or replayed.
+As long as execution proceeds forwards, the program remains in record mode, but reverse-execution commands and time-travel commands switch to replay mode.

 - replay mode¶